-The "CIGIE FAEC Inspectors General Guide to Compliance Under the DATA Act" sets a common methodological and reporting approach for the OIG community to ensure Inspector General audits meet the requirements of the DATA Act.
+The CIGIE FAEC Inspectors General Guide to Compliance under the DATA Act sets a common methodological and reporting approach for the OIG community to ensure that Inspector General audits meet the requirements of the DATA Act.
 Below are the additional CIGIE FAEC reporting requirements.

-Analysis of Errors in Files C, D1, and D2
+Analysis of Errors in Files C and D1

-The purpose of Table 5 is to inform the stakeholders which data elements may be more reliable than others.
+The purpose of Table 5 is to inform the stakeholders which data elements from the USACE Files C and D1 submission may be more reliable than others.